slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'They don’t want to lose you.
 They don’t want to lose the negotiation.
 And they don’t want to restart the hiring process.
 Hiring is a long and expensive process.'*

-Hints on CVs:

 When applying for a job be more of a consultant than an applicant.

-A resume or list of previous jobs is a nice timeline.
-But as a maker, your creation is the ultimate validation.

-I’m a recruiter.
-The best advice that I can give.
+Hints:

-Your resume should tell the reader what is going to make you more valuable to the company than the next person.
+- Your resume should tell the reader what is going to make you more valuable to the company than the next person.
 You’ll show that with your experience.
-DON’T tell me about your responsibilities.
+DON’T tell about your responsibilities.
 Everyone who is doing your type of job has those responsibilities.
-Tell me HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
+Tell HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
 You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.

-Most reviewers are only going to understand two skill levels: still learning the skill / confident in the skill
+- Most reviewers are only going to understand two skill levels: still learning the skill or confident in the skill.

 <!--
 - I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.